 Mark Your Calendar

-____ Select a staff member or volunteer as point person, who has strong leadership and organizational skills, and can commit to the entire campaign timeline and process.
+☐ Select a staff member or volunteer as the point person, who has strong leadership and organizational skills, and can commit to the entire campaign timeline and process.

-____ If you are not currently using social media as a marketing tool, start now!
-Social media enables you to reach and engage with people across channels and starts the peer-to-peer word of mouth campaign.
+☐ If you are not currently using social media as a marketing tool, start now!
+Social media enables you to reach and engage with people across channels and starts the peer-to-peer word-of-mouth campaign.
 In addition, Facebook is one of the top traffic sources to online giving days.
-We have provided a guide to Twitter and Facebook help you get started in the nonprofit toolkit.
+We have provided a guide to Twitter and Facebook to help you get started in the nonprofit toolkit.

 As Early As Possible

 ☐ Approach corporations, local businesses, board members, and major donors who are strong supporters of your organization to provide a matching grant incentive.